-- 8.01 Students who meet ADA requirements must notify The Office of Accommodation and Inclusion as discussed in the current UF Graduate Catalog. - 8.02 To support compliance with UF Honor code, students may not comment on any test question during the time of the examination/competency. - 8.03 Students arriving late to an examination during the didactic or clinical year will not be given extra time to complete the examination.
+- 8.01 Students who meet ADA requirements must notify The Office of Accommodation and Inclusion as discussed in the current UF Graduate Catalog.
+Please note that some accommodations do not apply to every setting (e.g. (include, but are not limited to) time and a half for exams does not apply to timed competencies; flexible attendance does not apply to competencies, exams, and required events). - 8.02 To support compliance with UF Honor code, students may not comment on any test question during the time of the examination/competency. - 8.03 Students arriving late to an examination during the didactic or clinical year will not be given extra time to complete the examination.
 They will only have what is left in the established examination period. - 8.04 Examinations will cover all content areas in the course including handouts, videos, readings, lecture material, and guest lectures. - 8.05 Students will be permitted to leave the examination room for only two purposes: a) upon completion of the examination, and b) an emergency situation (the need to use the restroom is not considered an emergency situation unless it is necessitated by an acute medical condition). - 8.05.a Once a student has completed the examination and left the examination room, no other students still taking the examination will be allowed to leave the examination room and return to complete their examination. - 8.05.b If a student has to leave the examination room as the result of an illness or emergency, he or she may be allowed to finish the examination at the sole discretion of the course instructor.
-The time, place, and form of completion of the examination will be determined by the instructor. - 8.06 Examinations must be returned in their entirety.

-- 8.07 Students will remain in their seats during the examination.
-No student will be allowed to obtain or consume food or beverages during the examination unless cleared by the course instructor. - 8.08 Exams may be administered online in Canvas utilizing "Proctorio" (or a similar proctoring software).
-Students must maintain working computers and have reliable internet access when exams occur off of campus.

-9.0 Examination Review

-9.01 There will be no review of individual written examinations as part of the testing process.
+The time, place, and form of completion of the examination will be determined by the instructor. - 8.06 Examinations must be returned in their entirety. - 8.07 Students will remain in their seats during the examination.
+No student will be allowed to obtain or consume food or beverages during the examination unless cleared by the course instructor - 8.08 Exams may be administered online in Canvas utilizing "Proctorio" (or a similar proctoring software).
+Students must maintain working computers and have reliable internet access when exams occur off of campus. - 9.0 Examination Review There will be no review of individual written examinations as part of the testing process.